Meet Our Rabbi and Staff

 m.farmer@dorsheitzedek.org

-Margaret Farmer (she/her/hers) comes to Congregation Dorshei Tzedek after several years in non-profit management and fundraising.
+Margaret Farmer (she/her/hers) joined the Congregation Dorshei Tzedek team in February 2022 after several years in non-profit management and fundraising.
 She will add more to this space as soon as she can.

 Earnest Arky Solomon